-Through TLR International, we provide services to a number of markets primarily outside of North America.
-The following provides information about TLR International's major brands.
+Through Thomson International Legal & Regulatory, we provide services to a number of markets primarily outside of North America.
+The following provides information about Thomson International Legal and Regulatory's major brands.

-Major Brands Principal Products and Customers Westlaw (1) Sweet & Maxwell (U.K., Asia) ELLIS (The Netherlands) Aranzadi (Spain) Civitas (Spain) Karnov (Denmark and Sweden) Lawpoint (Australia) Lawbook (Australia) Brookers (New Zealand) La Ley (Argentina) Sintese (Brazil) Lawtel (U.K.) Consult GEE (U.K.) Services Legal information-based products and services Lawyers, law students, law librarians, trademark professionals, legal professionals IOB (Brazil) Tax, legal and accounting information-based products and services Accountants, lawyers, consultants, tax practitioners Compu-Mark (Europe) Brandy (Japan) O. Gracklauer (Germany) Thomson & Thomson Trademark search and protection information services Business, legal and trademark professionals
+Major Brands Principal Products and Services Customers Westlaw (1) Sweet & Maxwell (U.K., Asia) ELLIS (The Netherlands) Aranzadi (Spain) Civitas (Spain) Karnov (Denmark and Sweden) Lawbook (Australia) Brookers (New Zealand) La Ley (Argentina) Lawtel (U.K.) Consult GEE (U.K.) Legal information-based products and services Lawyers, law students, law librarians, trademark professionals, legal professionals Thomson CompuMark (Europe, Japan) Trademark search and protection information services Business, legal and trademark professionals

-$(1)\ United\ Kingdom,\ Australia,\ Canada,\ Denmark,\ Hong\ Kong,\ Spain\ and\ Sweden.$
+(1) United Kingdom, Australia, Denmark, Hong Kong, Spain, Sweden and though a joint venture, Japan.

-TLR International operates legal information businesses in Argentina, Australia, Brazil, Canada, Denmark, France, Hong Kong, Ireland, the Netherlands, New Zealand, Spain, Sweden and the United Kingdom through local operations and in Switzerland through a joint venture.
+Thomson International Legal & Regulatory operates legal information businesses in Argentina, Australia, Denmark, France, Hong Kong, Ireland, Japan, Malaysia, the Netherlands, New Zealand, Singapore, Spain, Sweden and the United Kingdom through local operations.
 Through these businesses, we provide a range of primary materials, such as case law and statutes, and secondary materials, including treatises and legal commentary specific to the countries in which we operate.

 Westlaw UK offers a combination of legal information from the United Kingdom and the European Union that we derive from our legal publishing businesses in those jurisdictions, together with information licensed from third parties.
 We also operate Lawtel, the leading U.K. online current awareness and legal information service.
-As a result of the continued growth of Westlaw and Lawtel, 99 of the largest 100 U.K. law firms subscribed to our online services in 2005.
+As a result of the continued growth of Westlaw and Lawtel, 98 of the largest 100 U.K. law firms subscribed to our online services in 2006.

-In addition, we offer country-specific online legal services in Argentina, Australia, Denmark, Hong Kong, Spain, Sweden and the United Kingdom.
+In addition, we offer country-specific online legal services in Argentina, Australia, Denmark, Hong Kong, New Zealand, Spain, Sweden and the United Kingdom.
 In each case, we offer local content, owned or licensed by our operations in that region, supplemented with relevant information from other regions of the world, such as our databases of European Council directives maintained by our ELLIS business unit.
+In 2006, we formed a joint venture in Japan with Shin Nippon Hoki Shuppan K.K. to establish Westlaw Japan K.K., a business that is developing a new, state-of-the-art online service created expressly for the world's second-largest legal information marketplace in terms of users.
+Shin Nippon Hoki Shuppan is Japan's leading provider of print-based legal information.

 In addition to launching customized online legal services in various countries, we also provide a basic Westlaw service, known as Westlaw International.
 Through Westlaw International, we are able to offer our current online products and services to customers in markets where we may not have an existing publishing presence or have not yet developed a fully customized Westlaw service.
-As of December 31, 2005, we provided Westlaw International in 42 countries.
+As of December 31, 2006, we provided Westlaw International in 60 countries.